Computation of lattice isomorphisms and the integral matrix similarity problem: Application: similarity of matrices over rings of integers

 \subsection{Implementation of the algorithm}

-The algorithm for solving the principal ideal problem for orders in algebras satisfying hypothesis (H) and its application to the similarity problem has been implemented using the computer algebra package~\textsc{Hecke}~\cite{Fieker2017} and will be included in the next version.
+The algorithm for solving the principal ideal problem for orders in algebras satisfying hypothesis (H) and its application to the similarity problem has been implemented using the computer algebra package~\textsc{Hecke}~\cite{Fieker2017} (also available in \textsc{Oscar}~\cite{Oscar}) and is included from version 0.13 onwards.
 The implementation works for arbitrary pairs of matrices in $\Mat_{n}(\Z)$.
-We now give a brief comparison with other algorithms and implementations, all of which are for pairs of matrices in $\Mat_{n}(\Z)$, subject to certain further restrictions in cases (a)--(c). \begin{enumerate} \item The algorithm of Opgenorth--Plesken--Schulz \cite{OPSc1998} solves the similarity problem for pairs of matrices of finite order. \item The algorithm of Husert~\cite{Hus17} solves the similarity problem for pairs of matrices, both of which are either nilpotent or have squarefree minimal polynomial.
+We now give a brief comparison with other algorithms and implementations, all of which are for pairs of matrices in $\Mat_{n}(\Z)$, subject to certain further restrictions in cases (a)--(c).
+Recall that in Proposition \ref{prop:semisimple-etale-nilpotent} the restrictions in (b) and (c) are rephrased in terms of the algebra $C_{\Q}(A)$. \begin{enumerate} \item The algorithm of Opgenorth--Plesken--Schulz \cite{OPSc1998} solves the similarity problem for pairs of matrices of finite order. \item The algorithm of Husert~\cite{Hus17} solves the similarity problem for pairs of matrices, both of which are either nilpotent or have squarefree minimal polynomial.
 However, the implementation is restricted to nilpotent matrices and matrices with irreducible minimal polynomial. \item The algorithm of Marseglia~\cite{MR4111932} solves the similarity problem for pairs of matrices with squarefree characteristic polynomial (this condition implies that the minimal and characteristic polynomials coincide). \item The algorithm of Eick--O'Brien and the second named author of the present article \cite{MR4048718} is based on ideas of Grunewald~\cite{MR579942} and solves the similarity problem for arbitrary pairs of matrices. \end{enumerate}

 All of the above algorithms (a)--(d) have been implemented in \textsc{Magma} \cite{Magma}, but no formal complexity analysis has been given for any of them.
 However, we can compare these with our algorithm using timings and heuristic reasoning.
 All timings in the examples below were performed using a single core of a 3.40GHz Intel E5-2643 processor and under the assumption of GRH. \textsc{Magma} V2.23-3 was used to run algorithms (a)--(d).